hujhax/austin-improv-wiki/Maestro.md

 ## Notable Moments in Maestro History
+In 2002 or 2003, Maestro played for an audience of two—a couple on a date, the only people who bought tickets.
+During the second round [[Sean Hill]] played [http://www.ehow.com/video_4949483_improv-twin-pillars.html Twin Pillars], meaning that the scene was played for an empty house.

 On December 15, 2012, the Maestro cast was short one player, and the audience itself was conscripted as a cast member, with rotating audience volunteers standing in for #10.
-The audience collectively awarded itself the Maestro.<ref>http://www.hideouttheatre.com/how-you-won-maestro</ref>
+The audience played the final tie-breaker scene using [http://learnimprov.com/?p=237 Speak in One Voice] with [[Peter Rogers]], and collectively awarded itself the Maestro.<ref>http://www.hideouttheatre.com/how-you-won-maestro</ref>

 ## Notes
 <references />